The human figure has featured in my work as an artist for a long time.

 The oils on board ‘Man for All Seasons’ (2009-11) and ‘Tillerman’ (2010-11) are cases in point, the latter acquiring the subtitle ‘Green and Dying’ in 2014.

 Two works on paper also take myself as a starting point.
 The one figure wears a ‘Wild November Beast’ hat made by the feltmaker Barbara Keal which I bought at the Mission Gallery Swansea.
-The other supports a pair of garden blackbirds.
+The other supports a pair of allegorical, giving and taking, garden blackbirds.

 My final category, of single or group portraits of real or imagined figures, began in the mid 1980s with ‘Aberystwyth: Dolphin’s Eye View’ (the picture is now in Bardi, Italy with its Welsh-Italian owners) and ‘Cartoon of Contemporary Wales’ (which was shown at the 1984 Lampeter National Eisteddfod).

-Examples since then include the oil on board ‘Cycladic Tourism’ (1992), the watercolour and pencil ‘Sculptor Dreaming’ (2000) and the pair of watercolours ‘Pen-y-Bwlch’ and ‘Pen Tair Carn’ (both 2013).
+Examples since then include the oil on board ‘Cycladic Tourism’ (1992), the watercolour and pencil ‘Sculptor Dreaming’ (2000), the pair of watercolours ‘Pen-y-Bwlch’ and ‘Pen Tair Carn’ (both 2013) and the acrylic and pencil ‘When you’re in love with a beautiful woman’ (2024).

 Almost all of my figure pictures are also dealing with notions of real and imagined Place.